capnajax/i2c-ws2812-adapter/README.md

 The goal is to make this adapter run on an ATTiny45 and control as many LEDs as possible.

+Please note that this isn't even Alpha yet.
+Many features are not yet implemented, and some things still need optimization.

 ## Challenges

+While right now it runs on a standard Arduino Uno, the real goal is to run it on a bare ATtiny45.
 The limiting factor on the number of LEDs I can control is the memory onboard.
 Each LED requires 3 bytes of RAM, and the chip only has 256 bytes to work with, and I still need room for the program to run.
 To maximize memory efficiency, I may need to code the LED signalling by hand.

+# Connecting

+Right now it runs on an Arduino Uno or compatible.

+Connect the i2c.1 device on the Pi to the i2c on the Arduino, that's Pi Pin 3 to Arduino pin 27 (SDA) and Pi Pin 5 to Arduino pin 28 (SCL).
+The Arduino will also need power its power and ground connected to the Pi's to ensure the levels are the same.
+The easiest way to do that is to connect the USB, but this can be accomplished using the appropriate GPIO pins as well.

+Connect power and ground from the Arduino to the power and ground pins on the NeoPixel LED, and pin 6 on the Arduino to the `Data IN` pin on the LED.
+The pins on the LED are, from the flat side, Data out, Ground, +5V, and Data in.

 # Interface